Quick Links

 Science:

-Our History topic in Year 6 this half term is called 'World War'.
-During this topic, we will examine:
+Our topic in Year 6 this half term is 'The Americas'.
+During this topic, we will begin by looking at the Geography side including the Polar Regions and then move onto History.

 Art: